demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

     -p src/FsTweet.Web/FsTweet.Web.fsproj
 ```

-Then we need to initilize SQLProvider by providing [the required parameters](http://fsprojects.github.io/SQLProvider/core/postgresql.html).
+Then we need to initialize SQLProvider by providing [the required parameters](http://fsprojects.github.io/SQLProvider/core/postgresql.html).

-To do it, let's add a seperate fsharp file *Db.fs* in the Web Project
+To do it, let's add a separate fsharp file *Db.fs* in the Web Project

 ```bash
 > forge newFs web -n src/FsTweet.Web/Db